-Central Arizona College offers high school equivalency (formerly known as GED) courses.
 The classes include instruction in the five areas tested on the GED® 2014: Reasoning through Language Arts, Mathematical Reasoning, Science, Social Studies and Civics.

-HSE classes are individualized as much as possible and include computer-based instruction.
-The time it takes a student to prepare to take the test varies with the individual student and depends on such factors as regular student attendance and the skill level in the areas of reading, math and writing upon entry.
+HSE classes are individualized and include computer-based instruction.
+The time it takes a student to prepare to take the GED tests varies and depends on such factors as regular student attendance and skill level in reading, math, and writing upon entry.